score-json/nlohmann_json/TSF/trustable/no-json-faults/NJF-05.7.md

 normative: true
 ---

-The service provided by the nlohmann/json library does only accept comma as value separator.
+The service provided by the nlohmann/json library accepts only the comma as value separator.